 Hazard management in the workplace is typically carried out in the following way.

 - Systematically identify, assess and document each hazard in the workplace.
 A hazard isn’t just a piece of potentially dangerous equipment – anything from the choice of toxic cleaning materials to shift rosters that affect fatigue can be classed as hazards.

 - Take every practical step to eliminate each hazard.
 Develop a plan (ideally with the input of your employees) to put into action that will do that.
 If it’s not possible to eliminate all hazards, discuss with employees how they can be isolated or managed by changing work processes.

-- Before enacting the plan, consult the Department of Labour and any relevant industry associations to confirm any approved codes of practice and minimum regulatory standards you might have to follow.
-Go online to the DoL website or call the Department of Labour on 0800 20 90 20.
+- Before enacting the plan, consult the Ministry of Business, Innovation and Employment (MBIE) and any relevant industry associations to confirm any approved codes of practice and minimum regulatory standards you might have to follow.
+Go online to the MBIE website or call MBIE on 0800 20 90 20.

 - After eliminating, isolating or minimising your workplace hazards, regularly review your record and assessment of each hazard – not just when new information comes to light or when a workplace process changes.

 Find out more about the hazard management process with What you need to know about: Health and Safety.